 When will you have individual colors available again?

-We have our individual pans of color available once a month in an update that we announce through out monthly email newsletter.
-You can sign up to receive it through our home page, just scroll to the bottom!
+We have our individual pans of color available once a month in a Shop Update that we announce through our monthly email newsletter.
+You can sign up to receive it below, just scroll to the bottom!

 What are Mayan colors?